Market Pulse Web

 The Double bar widgets contain:

-- The Maximum value on the given period.
+- The maximum value on the given period.

-- The Threshold line, so long as the widget is not muted, will play a sound whenever the threshold is crossed.
+- The threshold line, so long as the widget is not muted, will play a sound whenever the threshold is crossed.

 Circle widget